Introduction to LangGraph and Stateful Workflows

 return {'output_text': output}

-We can chain these function calls manually to inspect the cumulative changes:
+We can chain these function calls by hand to see the changes build up:

 PYTHON